xocelyk/xocelyk.github.io/_posts/2023-09-21-alignment-notes-2.md

 		- consider: humans aware of the base optimizer of evolution
 	- the mesa-optimizer must expect the possibility of modification to go away (training ends, or mesa-optimizer takes action to stop it)
 - the dynamics of deceptive alignment
-	- mesa-optimizer selected on basis of its objective and ability *and* how well it learns the base objective and how discerning it is about when the optimize the base objective or its own mesa-objective
+	- mesa-optimizer selected on basis of its objective and ability *and* how well it learns the base objective and how discerning it is about when to optimize the base objective or its own mesa-objective
 	- joint optimization: mesa-optimizer tried to optimize both mesa-objective and base objective
 		- this creates pressure on its objective to be compatible with the base objective
 		- not stable